rabbitmq/rabbitmq-website/site/kubernetes/operator/quickstart-operator.md

 ## Next Steps

-Now that you are up and running with the basics, you can explore what the Cluster Operator can do for you!
+Now you are up and running with the basics, you can explore what the Cluster Operator can do for you!

 You can do so by: